-The long-term incentive awards granted by the Committee in February 2010 reflected the Committee's desire to provide long-term incentive compensation to ensure the continued efforts of the Named Executive Officers to meet the long-term goals and strategic plans of the Company and to align this element of their compensation with the long-term interests of the Company's shareholders.
-At its meeting in February 2010, the Committee re-evaluated the long-term incentive program for the Named Executive Officers and the targeted mix of equity compensation.
-Based upon its review of long-term incentives for the Peer Group and its desire to emphasize the Company's long-term strategic focus and the connection between ROIC and the Named Executive Officers' compensation, the Committee established the targeted mix of equity compensation based on grant date fair value to 40% performance stock units, 20% retention stock units and 40% stock options.
-The long-term incentive awards for the Named Executive Officers and a description of the terms of these awards are set forth on pages 51 and 52 in the Grants of Plan-Based Awards in Fiscal Year 2010 Table and accompanying narrative discussion.
+The long-term incentive awards granted by the Committee in February 2011 reflected the Committee's desire to provide long-term incentive compensation to ensure the continued efforts of the Named Executive Officers to meet the long-term goals and strategic plans of the Company and to align this element of their compensation with the long-term interests of the Company's shareholders.
+The long-term incentive program for the Named Executive Officers in 2011 included the following targeted mix of equity compensation based on grant date fair value: 40% performance stock units, 20% retention stock units and 40% stock options.
+The long-term incentive awards for the Named Executive Officers and a description of the terms of these awards are set forth on pages 50 and 51 in the Grants of Plan-Based Awards in Fiscal Year 2011 Table and accompanying narrative discussion.